luqmanmalik/Analysis-MathML/README.md

 ## HLXRT-MSIBS-00-03
 ### Calculus, Fourth Edition &#9634; Michael Spivak
-#### P/S-extract
+#### P/S extract

 __Calculus__ is the first volume in the eight–part analysis sequence by mathematician and author Michael Spivak.
 Digital copies of the third edition have been made available at the Internet Archive.[<sup>+</sup>](https://archive.org/details/Calculus_643).
-This <P/S> stack is the fourth book in the HLXRT mathematical analysis sequence.
+This P/S stack is the fourth book in the HLXRT mathematical analysis sequence.

 <table style="border:1 solid lightgrey">
   <tr>